smolak/stash-it-plugin-ttl/README.md

 ## touch(key)

-This is an additional method, that the plugin will add to cache instance.
+This is an additional method, that the plugin will extend the cache instance with.
 Using it, on a given item, represented by its `key`, will refresh the `validTill` property in `ttlData` stored in `extra` of that item.

-Returns `ttlData` with updated `validTill` value.
+Returns `ttlData` with updated `validTill` value upon success.

+If item is not present or item doesn't have `ttlData` in `extra` - returns false.

 If you try to `touch` an item that does not exist, this method will return `false`.